 The Louisville Review,housed at Spalding University since 1998, was founded in 1976 at the University of Louisville by faculty editor Sena Jeter Naslund and two students.

 Known for excellence nationwide and abroad, The Louisville Review has published such well-known writers as Jhumpa Lahiri and Ursula Hegi and poets David Ray, Maura Stanton, Wendy Bishop, and Virgil Suarez.
 The Louisville Reviewpublished Louise Erdrich when she was still a student, and a poem by Alberto Rios, which was first published inThe Louisville Review has been widely anthologized.
 MFA students gain editorial experience by reading manuscripts.
 Graduate assistantships are available for students who receive appointments to the magazine staff.
 Fall and spring residency students gain editorial experience by reading submissions. top

 Many brief-residency programs do not offer scholarships or assistantships.
-In 2011, the program gave 35 assistantships for the spring, summer, and fall semesters.
-Assistantships are available to students no matter where they live.
+Spalding offers scholarships for new students and also assistantships are available to students no matter where they live.
 Most are for reading for our literary magazine, The Louisville Review.
-Also, in 2011, the program awarded 32 scholarships to new students.
-Awards totaled around $80,000.
+Each year the program awards around $80,000 in scholarships and assistantships.

 Four or more times a year, the Program sends to all students, faculty and alumni a newsletter, On Extended Wings—a phrase taken from a Wallace Stevens poem.
 Students, faculty and alumni are invited to submit brief items for the column “Life of a Writer” in which they share news of how they have “extended their wings”: publications, prizes, readings, conferences attended, or other aspects of their lives as writers.
 One of the graduate assistantships available to second-, third-, and fourth-semester students is to serve as the student editor, working with the directors, in editing and producing the newsletter.